CamKeys-Git/chatBot/README.md

 import tkinter
 from tkinter import *
 ```
+Run train_chatbot.py to train the model then run chatgui.py.

-Once you run the program you should get a pop-up GUI to comunicate with the chatbot.
+Once you run the program you should get a pop-up GUI to comunicate with the trained chatbot.